awsdocs/aws-transfer-user-guide/doc_source/API_EndpointDetails.md

 Required: No

  ** VpcEndpointId **   <a name="TransferFamily-Type-EndpointDetails-VpcEndpointId"></a>
-The ID of the VPC endpoint\.
+The identifier of the VPC endpoint\.
 This property can only be set when `EndpointType` is set to `VPC_ENDPOINT`\.
 For more information, see [Discontinuing the use of VPC\_ENDPOINTYou can change the endpoint type for your server using the Transfer Family console, AWS CLI, API, SDKs, or AWS CloudFormation\.
 To change your server’s endpoint type, see [Updating the AWS Transfer Family server endpoint type from VPC\_ENDPOINT to VPC](update-endpoint-type-vpc.md)\.](create-server-in-vpc.md#deprecate-vpc-endpoint)\.
 Type: String